AndrewDanilov/yii2-custom-pages/README.md

 to the require section of your `composer.json` file.

-Than run db migrations, to create needed tables:
+Then run db migrations, to create needed tables:

 ```
 php yii migrate --migrationPath=@andrewdanilov/custompages/migrations